 Clayton Bancorp, Inc.

-He founded BankFirst in 1993, a group of banks in East Tennessee and served as its Chairman.
+Jim led investors to establish BankFirst in 1993, a family of banks in East Tennessee.

 holds degrees in Engineering and Law from the University of Tennessee and several honorary degrees.